hsklein/Simprovise/docs/source/modeling_concepts.rst

 For example, an *entity* (which is also an agent) acquires a *resource* by sending a message to the resource's *assignment agent* and then waiting for a response.

+Simprovise also provides a subscription mechanism that allows one agent to subscribe to all messages (of a specified type) sent by a second agent to other agents.
+In effect it provides agents the ability to "listen in" on messages of interest sent to third parties.
+Agents don't "respond" to subscription messages, but they may act on them.

 It is important to note that much if not all of this message passing activity happens behind the scenes; in many cases the Simprovise model